Don’t Build It.

 The administration passed a $45 BILLION budget in 2025 to build the largest detention and deportation machine in U.S. history.

 They have already moved to hire over 10,000 thousand ICE agents and build 45 new detention facilities, increasing official detention capacity to 60,000, and have issued requests for proposals for millions of dollars to expand and extend the wall on the U.S. Mexico border.
+ICE is now the largest law enforcement agency in the U.S., and Congress is poised to continue to fund it with tens of billions of dollars that could be going to provide health care, childcare, food and income support, and environmental protections.

 Feel free to use this beautiful “Block It!” graphic created by movement artist and migrant justice organizer Monica Trinidad to invite people into action!